-Install the coal insert (where available) into the left and right sides of the firebox.
-All stove models are supplied with 1 front grate bar, however in the case of the 1400 series an optional second front grate bar can be purchased from your Authorised Morsø Dealer.
-A second front grate bar will allow for a deeper fire bed and a longer burn time.
+Install the coal inserts into the left and right sides of the firebox.
+The stove is supplied with one front grate; in some models a second front grate can be purchased through your authorised Morsø dealer if you wish to bank your fire higher so as to increase the burn time.